 • We are wheelchair accessible.
 The covered front entrance is available for dropping off those who cannot walk from the parking lots.
 Our sanctuary has open places to place a wheelchair so you won’t have to sit in the aisle.
 If you are unable to go up for communion, ask an usher and the minister will come to you.

 • We have listening devices available for your use, along with large print bulletins.
 Please ask an usher for help.

-• Holy Communion at the Lord’s Table every Sunday – all are welcome to commune with us.
+• We celebrate Holy Communion at the Lord’s Table every Sunday – all are welcome to commune with us.
 Gluten free wafers are available, just ask the minister at the communion rail.

 • Our worship style tends to be traditional Lutheran in liturgy and music, but we occasionally mix it up with some contemporary elements.
 Our Director of Music likes to change our liturgical setting, so we are not held to one favorite throughout the year, this results in many favorites!

-• Our worship experience is enhanced with wonderful music on our amazing E. M. Skinner pipe organ, our grand piano, bell choirs, adult and children’s choirs.
+• Our worship experience is enhanced with wonderful music on our amazing E. M. Skinner pipe organ, our grand piano, bell choir, and choir.
 Our high holy services such as Christmas and Easter are enhanced by brass instruments and other special music.

-• Coffee and treats at our Coffee Nook area following worship.
+• Coffee and treats are available every Sunday at our Coffee Nook area following worship.
 We all like to visit by “hanging out” at the high top tables to enjoy conversation with old and new friends.
 Please join us!!

 • Christian Education for all following coffee time.
 We have combined ages in informal settings.
 Children do not sit down throughout an hour of class.